hpi-swa-teaching/Liquid/docs/Future_vision.md

 -   ### Poll overview
     Currently, every poll-draft can only be accessed through its id.
 It would make the workflow with Liquid a lot easier if all the poll-drafts in the current squeak image could be accessed.
 For example, having a list with all poll-drafts, one with all currently running polls and one with all the poll results.
 -   ### More question types
     Liquid currently supports single choice questions and multiple choice questions.
-We also wanted to implement priority based voting and free text answers
+We also wanted to implement priority based voting and free text answers.
 -   ### Question Icons
     To help participants filling out polls, we thought about making icons for the different question types.
 By hovering over the items you would be able to read a small instruction on what to do and what type of question you are answering.
 -   ### Fixing mistakes/ adjusting polls while they are running